Loading...

 While the long-term goal of the Foundation is to better understand aging, our funding strategy reflects the view that meaningful progress in this area first requires elucidating core epigenetic mechanisms in well-controlled and interpretable systems.

-ABF therefore currently focuses on hypothesis-driven projects that investigate fundamental epigenetic mechanisms, such as interactions among regulatory elements, transcription factors, chromatin remodelers, histone modifications, DNA methylation, nuclear lamina–associated regulation, and related processes.
-Of particular interest is the direction of site-specific de novo epigenetic modifications.
-The Foundation prioritizes research in specific contexts of development or differentiation, particularly in mammalian systems, including mouse models.
+ABF therefore currently focuses on hypothesis-driven projects that investigate fundamental epigenetic mechanisms, such as interactions among regulatory elements, transcription factors, chromatin remodelers, histone modifications, DNA methylation, nuclear lamina-associated regulation, and related processes.
+We are particularly interested in mechanisms that guide site-specific de novo epigenetic modifications and determine how such modifications are established, maintained, interpreted, or reversed.

 Who can apply: